stefhk3/substructuresnmr/data/README.md

 In the test folders there are some artificial mixtures by overlaying spectra (the names are like x_y_z, where x, y, and z indicate that the spectrum is bmse000<x|y|z>_1H_13C_<HSQC|HMBC>.png originally).
 Those have been produced by exactly overlaying the original images using the scales.
 The scales were removed afterwards and the images edited as above.

+The none folder has some samples of structures with none of the three substructures.